-In this series of articles I’d like to give you the latest scientific research on positive thinking.
+In this five part series of articles I’d like to give you the latest scientific research on positive thinking.
 I will show you when positive thinking is helpful and when it’s not…and I’d like to begin by giving you my use of positive thinking, past and present.